fredgrott/FGBuildTutorialAndroid/README.md

 This will be kept up-to-date as the android gradle plugin and 3rd party plugins change.

+# The Pain

+With Google switching to gradle we do not have codeqa tools, aut/fsm tools switched to using gradle and switched to recognizing the new android SourceSets.
+On top of that, android gradle plugin 1.0.x does not fully load a groovy plugin so we cannot create some new groovy/gradle stuff to rescue us.

+However, at least for the codeqa part there is a way.
+It will be slightly brittle as it has some manually set stuff however we do get a nice module basis dashboard that displays the codeqa health of the module.

 # Aim of System

 To build artifacts of the software application or library and their documentations